-References: NOAA Fisheries 2021b; 2022a; 2022d; PFMC 2021c; 2022c; 2022e Numerical score: Starting score - (Number of EPs NOT met x 3) = Overall score 10 10 Corresponding Confidence Rating: (10 = High; 4 or 7 = Medium; 1 = Low) High Corresponding Conformance Level: (10 = Full; 7 = Minor NC; 4 = Major NC; 1 = Critical NC) Full Conformance Non-conformance Number (if applicable):
+References: NOAA Fisheries 2021b; 2022a; 2022d; PFMC 2021c; 2022c; 2022e Numerical score: Starting score - (Number of EPs NOT met x 3) = Overall score 10 10 Corresponding Co High Corresponding Co Full Conformance Non-conformance Non-conformance Number (if applicable):

 1.9.
 Management organizations not party to the Agreement to Promote Compliance with International Conservation and Management Measures by Vessels Fishing in the High Seas shall be encouraged to accept the Agreement and to adopt laws and regulations consistent with the provisions of the Agreement.